ideax032/C06-IMAGINE/README.md

   - Required reading topics
   - Expected conceptual outcomes

+**IMPORTANT** First fork the repository by clicking on the **Fork** button visible in the top right of the repository window.
+*Please push only into your perosnal repository that you get after forking and do not this repository*

-First fork the repository and after completing a task, you must create:
+Also, after completing a task, you must create:

 - `explanation.md` inside that same task folder.